MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to control the processing of incoming mailslot messages by a local domain controller (DC).

+> [!NOTE]
-Note: To locate a remote DC based on its NetBIOS (single-label) domain name, DC Locator first gets the list of DCs from a WINS server that is configured in its local client settings.
+> To locate a remote DC based on its NetBIOS (single-label) domain name, DC Locator first gets the list of DCs from a WINS server that is configured in its local client settings.
 DC Locator then sends a mailslot message to each remote DC to get more information.
 DC location succeeds only if a remote DC responds to the mailslot message.

 This policy setting is recommended to reduce the attack surface on a DC, and can be used in an environment without WINS, in an IPv6-only environment, and whenever DC location based on a NetBIOS domain name is not required.
 This policy setting does not affect DC location based on DNS names.

-If you enable this policy setting, this DC does not process incoming mailslot messages that are used for NetBIOS domain name based DC location.
+- If you enable this policy setting, this DC does not process incoming mailslot messages that are used for NetBIOS domain name based DC location.

-If you disable or do not configure this policy setting, this DC processes incoming mailslot messages.
+- If you disable or do not configure this policy setting, this DC processes incoming mailslot messages.
 This is the default behavior of DC Locator.
 <!-- Netlogon_IgnoreIncomingMailslotMessages-Description-End -->

 <!-- Netlogon_IgnoreIncomingMailslotMessages-Editable-Begin -->